Cabinet of Australia: History

-Until 1956 Cabinet comprised all ministers.
-The growth of the ministry in the 1940s and 1950s made this increasingly impractical, and in 1956 Liberal Prime Minister Robert Menzies created a two-tier ministry, with only senior ministers being members of Cabinet, while the other ministers are in the outer ministry.
+Until 1956 the Cabinet comprised all ministers.
+The growth of the ministry in the 1940s and 1950s made this increasingly impractical, and in 1956 Liberal Prime Minister Robert Menzies created a two-tier ministry, with only senior ministers being members of the Cabinet, while the other ministers are in the outer ministry.
 This practice has been continued by all governments since, with the exception of the Whitlam government.

 When the non-Labor parties have been in power, the prime minister has advised the governor-general on all Cabinet and ministerial appointments at his own discretion, although in practice he consults with senior colleagues in making appointments.
 When the Liberal Party and its predecessors (the Nationalist Party and the United Australia Party) have been in coalition with the National Party (or its predecessor the Country Party), the leader of the junior Coalition party has had the right to nominate his party's members of the Coalition ministry, and to be consulted by the prime minister on the allocation of their portfolios.
+Under previous Coalition agreements, the Nationals were entitled to a certain number of ministry positions according to a formula based on the number of seats they hold as compared to the Liberals.

-When the Labor Party first held office under Chris Watson, Watson assumed the right to choose members of the Cabinet.
-In 1907, however, the party decided that future Labor Cabinets would be elected by members of the Parliamentary Labor Party, the caucus, and this practice was followed until 2007.
-The prime minister retained the right to allocate portfolios.
-In practice, Labor prime ministers exercised a predominant influence over who was elected to Labor Cabinets, although leaders of party factions also exercised considerable influence.
+When Labor first held office under Chris Watson, Watson assumed the right to choose members of his cabinet.
+In 1907, however, the party decided that future Labor cabinets would be elected by the members of the Parliamentary Labor Party (the Caucus), with the prime minister retaining the right to allocate portfolios.
+This practice was followed until 2007.
+Between 1907 and 2007, Labor prime ministers exercised a predominant influence over who was elected to Labor ministries, although the leaders of the party factions also exercised considerable influence.
+However, in 2007 Prime Minister Kevin Rudd, assumed the power to choose the ministry alone.
+Later, the caucus regained this power in 2013.
+According to reporting by the Sydney Morning Herald, ministerial positions are allocated by the Left and Right factions proportionally according to their representation in the Parliament.
+Since 2025, affirmative action rules have also required Labor cabinets to have an equal gender split.

-Under two-tier ministerial arrangements introduced in 1987, each senior or "portfolio" minister was a member of the Cabinet.
+Under two-tier ministerial arrangements introduced in 1987, each senior or portfolio minister was a member of the Cabinet.
 In 1996 this was modified by the Howard government, whereby two portfolio ministers, one being the attorney-general, were not members of Cabinet, and one portfolio had two Cabinet ministers.
 In subsequent Howard ministries, and the 2007 Rudd Labor ministry, all portfolio ministers were in the Cabinet.

-Before the 2007 election, Kevin Rudd announced that if Labor won the election he would dispense with this tradition and appoint the ministry himself.
-In fact, the caucus rule requiring the election of ministers remains in place.
-At the first caucus meeting after the election, Rudd announced the members of his chosen ministry, and the caucus then elected them unopposed, thus preserving the outward form of caucus election.

-Function

-In a parliamentary context, the Cabinet is of little procedural consequence; its relationship to Parliament being similar to the relationship between the ministry as a whole and Parliament.
-It is fundamentally an administrative mechanism to assist with the decision-making process of the executive government.